smitheric95/Java_WirelessSensorNetwork/README.md

 # Wireless Sensor Network Simulator

+This project was for my CSE 7350 Algorithm Engineering course.
+This program calculates the largest bipartite subgraph of the given topology.

-This simulation is able to distribute nodes on the surfaces of multiple shapes - representing different network topologies.
+The simulation is able to distribute nodes on the surfaces of multiple shapes - representing different network topologies.

 ![Drawing Vertices](Screenshots/1.png)